Alternating trilinear forms on a 9-dimensional space and degenerations of (3,3)-polarized Abelian surfaces: -polarized Abelian surfaces

 Then $\cI_{C/V} = \cH om_{\cO_V}(\cO_\Gamma, \cO_V) = \omega_\Gamma(-1)$, where the first equality is \cite[Theorem 21.23]{eisenbud} and the second equality is \cite[Theorem 21.15]{eisenbud} combined with $\omega_V = \cO_V(1)$.
 So we have the liaison exact sequence

 The Hilbert polynomials of these sheaves are $2t-3+p_a(\Gamma)$, $8t-4$, and $6t+1-p_a(C)$, respectively, from which we conclude that

 Since $\Gamma$ is integral, it follows that $p_a(\Gamma) \ge p_a(\tilde{\Gamma}) \ge 0$ ($\tilde{\Gamma}$ is the normalization of $\Gamma$), and hence $p_a(C) \ge 2$.
 Furthermore, since $\Gamma$ is Cohen--Macaulay, the same is true for $C$ \cite[Theorem 21.23(b)]{eisenbud}.
 We have assumed that $C$ is irreducible and generically reduced, so this implies that $C$ is an integral curve.
-But $2$ is the maximum of the genus of integral curves of degree $6$ in $W$, and such curves are scheme-theoretically cut out by 4 quadrics, so we conclude that $\sigma = C$ and we are done. \end{proof}
+By the Castelnuovo bound, $2$ is the maximum possible genus of a non-degenerate integral curve of degree $6$ in $W \cong \bP^4$, and such curves are scheme-theoretically cut out by $4$ quadrics, so we conclude that $\sigma = C$ and we are done. \end{proof}

 Conversely, if $C$ is a theta-divisor on $X_{\bv}$, it is a smooth curve of degree $6$ and genus $2$ normally embedded in a $4$-dimensional linear subvariety $W \cong \bP^4$ of $\bP^8$.
 The secant variety of $C$ is a hypersurface of $W$ of degree $8$, since the plane projection of $C$ from a general line of $W$ has eight double points.
 All of the partial derivatives of the equation of $Y_\bv$ vanish on $X_\bv$, and hence $C$, so this hypersurface is contained in $Y_{\bv}$.
 By degree considerations, we know that $W$ itself is contained in $Y_{\bv}$, and this finishes the proof of (1).